squest/Clojure-newlisp/readme.md

 And for me, it's important that it includes its runtime in the executables which make it possible for me to have full access to the language from the executables (so I can do evals to the dynamically loaded files, or make the exe watching a folder to be run using a scheduler, and you can still changing those extra files, etc).
-In short, it's a lisp, it's fast enough, it does my dirty cores, and its fun (rather ugly and inconsistent though).
+In short, it's a lisp, it's fast enough, it does my dirty chores, and its really fun (a bit inconsistent though, but still it's fun, and so much to like here).

 Now to make the newlisping experience more clojurish, here's some Clojure's macros and functions I can't live without (I bet you can't live without ->> and ->, and probably think why wouldn't other lisps